payador/foundation-html5-boilerplate/README.md

 ## History

 This file was borned of my needs in the company that I'm working.
 We started a new project every month, and copy-paste was boring.
 So, I've made this boilerplate to simplify our work.
+I don't think that the Foundation's examples are good enough.
+They have a lot of file calls comment, showing that you can use every script separately.
+I removed those comments and let the most important min.js file.
 Hope you enjoy!

 ## Credits